Seth Bonder Camp in Data and Computational Science

 - CS-181: Introduction to Computational Biology (Undergraduate Class) – Review: 2003

-I learned everything I know about teaching from Dave Sklar, Andy van Dam, Philip Klein, and amazing TAs.
+I learned everything I know about teaching from Dave Sklar, Andy van Dam, Philip Klein, and the amazing TAs at Brown CS.

 Massively Online Open Courses